Creating a Virtual Desktop with Ansys Fluids

 GPU workflows: For accelerated graphics, use GNOME.
 For GPU compute, you can use either GNOME or KDE as long as the correct driver type is selected when specifying hardware.

 Note:For a Windows virtual desktop, Ansys recommends that you create the virtual desktop without any applications, and then add the application after the virtual desktop has been created.
-See Adding Applications to a Virtual Machine in the User's Guide.
+See Adding Applications to a Virtual Desktop in the User's Guide.
 Sometimes, Windows updates are triggered on newly created virtual machines, causing application installation to fail.

 When creating a Linux virtual desktop, installing Ansys Fluids in a shared file location is not supported.
 An application can only be installed on Azure Files NFS shared storage during the creation of an autoscaling cluster.
 You can, therefore, point to a shared file location that already has Ansys Fluids installed (if one exists).